 Use the interactive ward and community board map to find the Akaroa Subdivision boundaries.

-A preliminary roll for the by-election can be inspected during normal operating hours at the following locations from Thursday 5 March 2026 to Thursday 2 April 2026:
+The final roll for the by-election can be inspected during normal operating hours at the following locations from Monday 11 May to Friday 12 June:

-Residential electors may enrol or amend their enrolment details on the electoral roll by contacting the Electoral Commission:
+Residential electors may enrol or amend their enrolment details by 4pm on 11 June on the electoral roll by contacting the Electoral Commission:

 Online applications for ratepayer elector registration can also be made through the non-resident ratepayer portal: electionz.com/ratepayers (external link)

-If a voting process is required to fill this vacancy, it will be conducted by postal voting using the First Past the Post (FPP) electoral system.
+The voting process will be conducted by postal voting using the First Past the Post (FPP) electoral system.
 Candidate names will be listed in random order on the voting papers.

 Jo Daly and the elections team: 03 941 8581 or 027 236 9052 or elections@ccc.govt.nz